Transcranial Magnetic Stimulation (TMS)

 Why should I choose Owl & Eagle Health and Wellness for my TMS treatment?

 Unlike TMS clinics, we are a full service psychiatry practice.
 We offer comprehensive holistic psychiatric care, not just TMS.
-We provide expert diagnostic evaluations, medication management, psychotherapy, nutrition, hormone therapy, massage, yoga, meditation, breathwork, and more.
+We provide expert diagnostic evaluations, medication management, psychotherapy, yoga, meditation, breathwork, and more.
 We will get to know you, and will partner with you to customize our treatment plan to your unique needs and preferences.
 We will provide ongoing support as you work toward optimal mental wellness.

 If you would like to learn more about TMS at Owl & Eagle Health and Wellness, Contact Us to set up a free TMS phone consultation.
 If you are ready to get started, Book Now to schedule an intake appointment today.